michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/6-post-camp-resources/post-camp-devotion.md

 ###### Forged for Community

-"*Therefore, since we have been justified through faith, we have peace with God through our Lord Jesus Christ, through whom we have gained access by faith into this grace in which we now stand.
+*"Therefore, since we have been justified through faith, we have peace with God through our Lord Jesus Christ, through whom we have gained access by faith into this grace in which we now stand.
 And we boast in the hope of the glory of God.
-Not only so, but we also glory in our sufferings, because we know that suffering produces perseverance; perseverance, character; and character, hope." *
+Not only so, but we also glory in our sufferings, because we know that suffering produces perseverance; perseverance, character; and character, hope."&nbsp;*

 Romans 5: 1 - 4